Business Risks

 Countermeasures

-To mitigate risks associated with raw material price hikes, the group implements various countermeasures as a general principle, including purchasing from multiple suppliers, gathering information on market conditions for raw materials including upstream raw materials, securing alternative raw materials, maintaining appropriate inventory levels, and improving productivity to reduce costs.
+To mitigate risks associated with key raw materials price hikes, the Otsuka group implements various countermeasures as a general principle, including purchasing raw materials from multiple suppliers, gathering information on market conditions for raw materials including upstream raw materials, securing alternative raw materials, maintaining appropriate inventory levels, and improving productivity to reduce costs.
 In addition, after implementing such countermeasures, the group can also address raw material price increases by passing on those increases to sales prices.

 Overview of Risk